r-caamano/ebpf-tproxy-splicer/README.md

         sudo yum upgrade --refresh
         sudo yum install -y clang bcc-devel libbpf-devel iproute-devel iproute-tc glibc-devel.i686 git

-        On fedora I found that NetworkManager interferes with eBPF socket redirection and can be unpredictable so below is what I changed to get it working consistently.
+        On fedora I found that NetworkManager interferes with eBPF socket redirection and can be unpredictable so belowis what I changed to get it working consistently.
 Other less intrusive methods not requiring removal of NM might also be possible.

         sudo yum install network-scripts
         sudo systemctl enable network